cisco-open/ResponsibleAI/Rai Documentation/docs/RaiModule/Robustness of AI.rst

         .. image::  /images/rai_demo_2.2_Moment.png

-- Now we can investigate this problem by taking a look at the individual metrics.
+- Now we can investigate this problem by looking at the individual metrics.
-- We can select the category of interest and for each category we can take a look at individual metric that has been calculated.
+- We can select the category of interest, and for each category, we can look at the individual metric that has been calculated.
-- For instance, we can go to frequency statistic and look at the race parameter which show more that 85% of participants are white.
+- For instance, we can go to frequency statistics and look at the race parameter, which shows more than 85% of participants are white.

 .. container:: toggle, toggle-hidden